alexd-gh/Pi-Hole-custom.list-Synchronizer/README.md

 - DNS service is only restarted if changes are detected (more efficient)
 - Suitable for Pi-hole multi-device setups with a primary and secondary instances
 - Ensure firewall rules allow HTTP access to the primary server on port 80
+- **All script activity is logged to syslog** with the tag "Pi-Hole Custom DNS Synchronizer" for monitoring and troubleshooting

 ## License